Search

 0 / 1

-Now, we can repeatedly pop the root of the heap, which gives us a reference to the node with the smallest value among the first unmerged elements from the k linked lists.
-We append this node to the merged list and move the pointer curr to the node we just appended.
+Now, we repeatedly pop the root of the heap, which gives us the element with the smallest value among the unmerged elements from the k arrays.
+We append this value to our result array.

 from heapq import heappush, heappop